Federal Common Policy CA UpdatePublish Date: October 12, 2020

 - October 15, 2020: The FPKIMA team issued a cross certificate from the Federal Common Policy CA G2 to the Federal Bridge CA G4

-- November 18, 2020: The FPKIMA team will issue CA certificates to migrate agency and shared service providers CAs to the new root: Federal Common Policy CA G2
+- November 18, 2020: The FPKIMA team issued CA certificates to migrate agency and shared service providers CAs to the new root: Federal Common Policy CA G2

 - December 2020 to May 2021: All agencies will need to transition from using the old Federal Common Policy CA as the root to the new Federal Common Policy CA G2 (approximately six months)